 Rather than feeling completely exhausted after a super-relentless workout, you’re left with enough vitality to enjoy your day and have a faster metabolism to boot.
 If you do this slower workout in the morning, you’ll really notice a difference throughout your day.

 In addition to using this slow method, you’re bound to stay with a program that doesn’t leave you feeling that you got hit by a truck!
 You know the kind of workout that requires you to jump up and down as fast as you can or do moves that only a contortionist can do.

 By progressively improving your skeletal muscle, you’ll increase your lung power, improve your blood pressure, speed up weight loss, decrease pain, and injury risk.
-These variables joined with the general improvement in body tone, causes Functional Fitness exercisers to feel more youthful.
+These variables joined with the general improvement in body tone, are how Functional Fitness exercisers will make you feel more youthful.

 You’ll see the difference in your results

 As a medical professional in physical rehab, I and my Physical Therapy and Occupational Therapy colleagues utilize this slower workout method to get the quickest results.
 Since the client insurance co-pays are expensive and insurance doesn’t want to keep paying for visits it’s important to get the client better as quickly as possible.

 Additionally, insurance only pays for licensed therapists to demonstrate evidenced-based exercises.
 Meaning exercises that have been tested and medically proven to work.
 So whether the client has a sore back, arthritic knees, frozen shoulder, balance issues, etc, the focus is slower exercise and faster results.